syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Managing Rows and Columns/How-To-Resize-Row-Height-Based-On-the-Font-of-Grid.md

 ---
 layout: post
-title: Managing Rows and Columns in GridControl
+title: Resize Row Height Based on the Font in GridControl | Syncfusion
-description: how to resize row height based on the font of grid cell content
+description: How to resize row height based on the font of grid cell content in Syncfusion Windows Forms Grid Control, and more.
 platform: windowsforms
 control: Grid
 documentation: ug